 Is Jira Service Management agentic AI right for your team?

-Jira's agentic AI is a deeply integrated and powerful solution for teams that are already standardized on the Atlassian platform.
-If your company uses Jira and Confluence extensively, it can deliver significant value by working seamlessly within that environment.
+Jira's agentic AI is a deeply integrated and powerful solution for teams standardized on the Atlassian platform.
+If your company uses Jira and Confluence extensively, it delivers significant value by working seamlessly within that trusted environment.

 Frequently asked questions